supabase-community/supabase-by-example/reset-flow/nextjs-pages/README.md

-# User Profile
+# Reset Password and Change Email flow

-This is a NextJS/Supabase project showing how to create a user profile along with how to store sensitive data that only the user of that data should be able to view using a one-to-one relationship and row level security (RLS).
-This project also demonstrates how to use a Postgres function to update two tables (which is done in a transaction so that if one fails there should be a rollback) using a `.rpc` function call.
-We also demonstrate how to use a generated column for the slug inside the database by making use of a Postgres function we create.
+This is a NextJS/Supabase project showing how to do password reset and email change.

 This project makes use of: